s3942372/CCS_Blog/posts/week_9_homework.md

 3. Existing repertoire
 4. How you might broker some creative coding repertoire to this new context

+Idea 1:
 - Pair a friend???
 Kinda like Omegle.
 - Input in the topics you like/are interested in.
 - Wassat?
 Like stuff already in the field?
 Omegle.
--s ohhhhhhhhhhhhh.
+- ohhhhhhhhhhhhh.
 Not stuff already in the field.
 Ok, gotta find a way to randomly pair two different people/devices together and have either microphone and sound input and output or a way for texts to reach each other.
 Gonna be anonymous too, cause since online stalking/doxxing is such a big issue now.
 Uh, people are paired at random too, so you (almost) never get the same person twice, unless your luck is very, very good.

+Idea 2:
+- Virtual pet simulator
+- Raise a virtual pet of some sort (aquarium, dog, cat, hamster, one of those things that mess around your screen)
+- Tomadatchis (is there a computer version?)
+- ANIMATION NOOOOOOOOOOO........ click and drag?????